Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Whereas hiking can be done in most of the islands (I wouldn’t recommend Sal or Boa Vista though), Santo Antao, Brava, and Sao Nicolau are getting more and more popular among trekkers.

-All 3 islands are known for their lush greenery and scenic views over the Atlantic.
+All three islands are known for their lush greenery and scenic views over the Atlantic.

 1. Santo Antao

-Santo Antao is the hiking island per excellence.
+Santo Antao is a hiking island of excellence.

-I don’t have enough words to express the impressive mountainous landscapes, the breathtaking lush green valleys, the craters, the rough Atlantic coast, and, of course, its warm-hearted people.
+I don’t have enough words to express the impressive mountainous landscapes, the breathtaking lush green valleys, the craters, the rough Atlantic coast, and its warm-hearted people.

 The ground of Santo Antao is so fertile that it’s also known as the “garden of Cape Verde“ as it’s exporting mangos, potatoes, bananas, papayas and much more to all the other Capeverdean islands.

-In total, I stayed more than 2 months on Cape Verde’s “green lung” but it wasn’t even time enough to do all Santo Antao’s hiking trails in the Eastern part.
-Check activities in Santo Antao here
+I stayed more than 2 months on Cape Verde’s “green lung” but it wasn’t even timed enough to do all Santo Antao’s hiking trails in the Eastern part. – Check activities in Santo Antao here

 Best Places To Stay in Santo Antão